Praise (Sevendust song)

-"Praise" is a song by American rock band Sevendust.
-It was released as a promotional single from their third studio album, Animosity (2001).
+"Praise" is a song by the American rock band Sevendust.
+It was released as the first single from their third studio album, Animosity (2001).
 The song peaked on Billboards Mainstream Rock and Modern Rock Tracks charts at No. 15 and No. 23, respectively.
 "Praise" also appears on the band's first compilation album, Best Of (Chapter One 1997–2004).

 Music video

 The music video for "Praise", directed by Glen Bennett, was shot in Orlando, Florida.